Sunbird-Knowlg/sunbird-content-player/README.md

 * Clone the content player from [here](https://github.com/project-sunbird/sunbird-content-player)
 * Run `npm install` in PROJECT_FOLDER/player path
+* Disable `isCorePluginsPackaged` variable in the `appConfig.js` to load/run the plugins without minifiying.
 * To run player in local run `node app` in the Terminal
-* Disable `isCorePluginsPackaged` variable in the `appConfig.js` to load/run the plugins without minifiying.
+* Open http://localhost:3000/ in the browser.
+By default player runs in the `3000` port

  **How to build**